mine-cetinkaya-rundel/hello-quarto-demo/README.md

 -

 ### Demo 4 - Reimagine / visual editor:
-Prep: pull hello-quarto-demo@collab, open index.qmd and delete visual in yml
+Prep: pull hello-quarto-demo@collab, open index.qmd and delete visual in yml.
+Mousepose.

 Goal: to show you the visual editor, and also some additional features of Quarto that are integrated in the Visual Editor